 After the house was threatened with partial demolition in 1993, the Julia Margaret Cameron Trust was established to save and restore Dimbola.
 It now owns and manages the site, together with a growing permanent collection of works by Cameron and her contemporaries.
-Alongside a major programme of exhibitions by contemporary artists, Dimbola Museum and Galleries preserves and displays the house's original Victorian features - its neo-Gothic carvings, William Morris wallpaper and a staircase built to Cameron's own design - and Cameron's lovingly restored living quarters.
-The growing permanent collection also includes a significant group of Cameron's own photographs.
+Alongside a major programme of exhibitions by contemporary artists, Dimbola Museum and Galleries preserves and displays the house's original Victorian features - its neo-Gothic carvings, William Morris wallpaper and a staircase built to Cameron's own design - and Cameron's lovingly restored bedroom.

 Summer (April - September)

 Daily, 10am - 5pm